carrierwaveuploader/carrierwave/README.md

 ## Securing uploads

 Certain files might be dangerous if uploaded to the wrong location, such as PHP files or other script files.
-CarrierWave allows you to specify a whitelist of allowed extensions or content types.
+CarrierWave allows you to specify an allowlist of allowed extensions or content types.

 If you're mounting the uploader, uploading a file with the wrong extension will